srnirmal/learning-library/data-management-library/ahf/ahf-autoupgrade-install/ahf-autoupgrade-install.md

     </copy>
     ```

-## Task 3: Installing on Linux or UNIX as Non-root User in Non-Daemon Mode
+## Task 3: Install AHF on Linux or UNIX as Non-root User in Non-Daemon Mode

 If you are unable to install as **root**, then install Oracle Autonomous Health Framework as the Oracle Home owner.